jm-wltr/deep-learning-wall-tomography/docs/sections_generator.md

 ![Sample wall subdivisions display](Figure_1.png)

 ### `stones.py`
 Defines the core functions for generating and manipulating random polygonal stones inside rectangular wall cells.
-The primary function is `random_stone(...)`, which generates a random, non-self-intersecting polygon within a bounding box, ensuring a minimum area coverage (parameter `K`).
+The primary function is `random_stone(...)`, which generates a random, non-self-intersecting polygon within a bounding box.
+You specify the bounding box by the variables `width` and `height`; `K` represents the minimum area the stone must cover, `sides` is the number of sides the stone has (before any snapping).
+After generating the stone, which by default is the size of the bounding box, we make it smaller by a random factor between `min_scale` (0.95 by default) and 1, and then place it randomly within the box.

-You can also "snap" stones to edges or corners (`snap_to_border`, `snap_to_corner`), specifying which corner or border as a parameter.
-Finally, `clip_polygon_to_rect` is used for transversal stones.
-If consecutive points after clipping are too close (indicating a degenerate spike that often occurs), it raises a ValueError.
+You can also "snap" stones to edges or corners (`snap_to_border`, `snap_to_corner`), specifying which corner  (`"bottom-left"`, `"bottom-right"`, `"top-left"`, or `"top-right"`) or border (`"bottom"`, `"top"`, `"left"`, `"right"`) as a parameter.
+Each of these methods have an input `thr` which specifies the threshold such that any point closer than the threshold to a border get snapped.
+Additionally snapping to corner always forces the closest point to the specified corner, and will also snap that point's immediate neighbors to their corresponding border (as long as they are not already at a border, to avoid conflicts when making many `snap_to_corner` to the same stone).

 ### `section.py`
-This file defines the `generate_cross_section(...)` function, which takes in all necessary parameters and calls `divide_cross_section` and generates a stone for each rectangle, snapping to corners and borders as needed.
+This file defines the `generate_cross_section(...)` function, which takes in all necessary parameters and calls `divide_cross_section` and then generates a stone for each rectangle, snapping to corners and borders as needed.
 It handles ValueErrors by trying again.
+It detects where the grid has two cells of the same width as a TS stone, and generates a single stone for the combined area (with 1.5 times more edges).
+It also occasionally applies a random vertical squeeze to a stone to enhance variability, and at the end cleans up redundant vertices that lie in the same line.

 It also has a `main()` function that displays sample sections before and snapping.
 For example:

 ![Sample stones display](Figure_2.png)

-### `main.py`
+### `main3d.py`
-When run, this file generates the specified number of jpg and dxf sections and saves them in the ouput folder.
+This file uses all the above to generate and save a specified number (`target_count`) of sections, according to three possible methods.
+All result in walls with 0.06m x 0.04m size (unless you modify `MODE_CONFIGS`).
+The "normal" method just generates the walls as you would expect.
+The "crop" method generates a longer wall, and creates multiple exports out of it by sliding a window along the wall.
+We have found this method generates the most realistic and variable results.
+Finally, the "rotate method" generates a vertical wall with multiple rows and two columns, and then rotates it.
+This enables rocks to be at the different heights for different columns, but as a tradeoff, all columns are the same width and the random squeezing happens horizontally.
+You have to specify the generation mode and target count by manually modifying the code inside `main()` and run the file.